No products in the cart

 CAS Number: 112603-35-7

-IGF-1 DES Is More Potent Than IGF-1
+IGF-1 DES vs. IGF-1

-These properties make it a desirable option for controlling hyperglycemic conditions so that effects similar to insulin administration can be achieved without the long-term side effects associated with higher doses.
-Of note, the anabolic effects of IGF-1 DES occur even when the calorie intake is limited, resulting in significant improvements in body weight, nitrogen retention, and food conversion efficiency.
+Due to its low binding capacity to IGF-1 binding proteins (IGFBPs), IGF-1 DES may be 2-3 times more potent than IGF-1 in lowering blood sugar, may also exhibit neuroprotective properties and potential anabolic effects on skeletal muscle cells.
+It appears to have the desirable qualities of faster clearance from the circulation and quicker and higher peak activity.
+These properties make it a potentially desirable option for controlling hyperglycemic conditions so that effects similar to insulin administration may be achieved without the long-term side effects associated with higher doses.
+Of note, the anabolic effects of IGF-1 DES appear to occur even when the calorie intake is limited, resulting in significant improvements in body weight, nitrogen retention, and food conversion efficiency.

-IGF-1 DES Research
+IGF-1 DES and Neurological Disease

-Clinical trials show that in ALS patients, IGF-1 administration limits disease progression and improves muscular strength and lung functioning.
-They also have a protective effect on dopaminergic neurons and improve behavioral patterns in Parkinson’s Disease patients.
-In addition, IGF-1 DES demonstrates help in preserving the neuron density and number of excitatory synapses in the brain in patients of Rett syndrome and chromosome 22 deletion syndrome.
-These peptides also reduce the toxic effects of NDMA over-stimulation and resultant neuronal death by protecting neurons from excitotoxicity.
+IGF-1 aids in promoting neuronal growth and differentiation as well as viability.
+This is achieved by its ability to promote the synaptic formation, enabling better memory retention.
+Researchers suggest that IGF-1 DES may similarly promote the formation of mature synapses as well as their maintenance.
+More precisely, they may help maintain desired concentrations of presynaptic synapsin-1 protein and post-synaptic PSD-95 protein.
+These molecules appear to regulate the neurotransmitters released and synaptic structure maintenance, which adversely affect motor skills, behavior, cognitive functioning, and language development.
+Clinical trials suggest that in ALS patients, IGF-1 administration limits disease progression and improves muscular strength and lung functioning.
+They also may have a protective effect on dopaminergic neurons and improve behavioral patterns in Parkinson’s Disease patients.
+In addition, IGF-1 DES appears to have the potential to help in preserving the neuron density and number of excitatory synapses in the brain in patients of Rett syndrome and chromosome 22 deletion syndrome.
+These peptides may also reduce the toxic effects of NDMA over-stimulation and resultant neuronal death by protecting neurons from excitotoxicity.

 IGF-1 DES and Autism